Mike Evans (wide receiver): Professional career

+Pre-draft

-On January 2, 2014, Evans announced that he would forgo his final two seasons of his collegiate eligibility and enter the 2014 NFL Draft.
-The majority of analysts and scouts projected him to be a consensus top 10 pick and a first round draft selection.
-He was ranked the top wide receiver in the draft by Sports Illustrated and the second best wide receiver by NFLDraftScout.com.
+On January 2, 2014, Evans announced that he would forgo his final two seasons of his collegiate eligibility and enter the 2014 NFL draft.
+The majority of analysts and scouts projected Evans to be a consensus top 10 pick and a first-round draft selection.
+He was ranked the top wide receiver in the draft by Sports Illustrated and the second-best wide receiver by NFLDraftScout.com.

 2014 season

-The Tampa Bay Buccaneers selected Evans with the seventh overall pick in the 2014 NFL Draft, one pick after his college teammate Jake Matthews.
+The Tampa Bay Buccaneers selected Evans with the seventh overall pick in the 2014 NFL draft, one pick after his college teammate Jake Matthews.
 It was the first time Texas A&M had two Top 7 draft picks in the same draft since John Kimbrough and Jim Thomason in 1941.
 He was the second wide receiver taken after Sammy Watkins was picked by the Buffalo Bills with the fourth overall pick.
 On June 12, 2014, Evans signed a four-year rookie contract worth $14.6 million, with an $8.96 million signing bonus.

 Evans made his professional regular season debut on September 7, 2014, in the Buccaneers' season-opener against the Carolina Panthers, logging five receptions for 37 yards.
-On September 28, 2014, Evans caught four passes for 65 receiving yards, including his first career touchdown on a 7-yard pass from Mike Glennon in a 27–24 victory over the Pittsburgh Steelers.
-In Week 9 against the Cleveland Browns, Evans caught seven passes for 124 receiving yards and two touchdowns in a 22–17 loss.
-The following week, he had seven catches for 125 receiving yards and a touchdown in a 27–17 loss to the Atlanta Falcons.
-On November 16, 2014, in a 27–7 victory over the Washington Redskins, Evans caught seven passes for 209 receiving yards and two touchdowns.
+Three weeks later, he caught four passes for 65 yards, including his first career touchdown on a seven-yard pass from Mike Glennon in a 27–24 victory over the Pittsburgh Steelers.
+During a Week 9 22–17 loss to the Cleveland Browns, Evans caught seven passes for 124 yards and two touchdowns.
+The following week, he had seven receptions for 125 yards and a touchdown in a 27–17 loss to the Atlanta Falcons.

+On November 16, 2014, in a 27–7 victory over the Washington Redskins, Evans recorded seven receptions for 209 yards and two touchdowns.
 He became the first rookie receiver to have three consecutive games of 100 yards and at least one touchdown since Randy Moss in 1998.
-He also became the youngest player in NFL history to catch for 200 or more yards in one game.
+Evans also became the youngest player in NFL history to catch for 200 or more yards in one game.
 Evans was also the fifth rookie of the Super Bowl era to record 200 receiving yards and two touchdowns in a game, the first player to accomplish that feat since Anquan Boldin in 2003.
-He received NFC Offensive Player of the Week honors for his performance.
+He received National Football Conference (NFC) Offensive Player of the Week honors for his spectacular performance.

 Evans finished his rookie season with 68 receptions for 1,051 yards and 12 touchdowns, setting franchise records and becoming a part of the first pair of Buccaneers receivers (alongside veteran Vincent Jackson) to receive 1,000 yards in a single season together.
 Evans was ranked tied for fourth in the NFL in receiving touchdowns.
+He was named to the PFWA All-Rookie Team.
 He was ranked 75th by his fellow players on the NFL Top 100 Players of 2015.